 Over recent years, thanks to the ongoing support of the Club and other local and national funders, the Foundation has re-built and expanded its programmes.
 Following the Club’s promotion to the Premier League in 2016, the charity stepped up a gear in order to sustain its reach and impact over the longer term, recognising that it needs to have a clear strategy and plans in place for achieving its ambitions.
-Those priorities continue to be at the forefront of the Foundation’s plans to grow going into 2019.
+Now in the Championship, those priorities continue to be at the forefront of the Foundation’s plans to grow going into 2019.

 This is our first strategic plan, setting out a number of key priorities for the next three years.
 Our intention is to use this as an overarching framework to guide our operational plans and as the basis for our performance management system, ensuring that what we do is not only effective, but also coherent with our longer term vision.